cr4yfish/cr4yfish/README.md

 I'm Manuel and I am a Fullstack Web Dev.
-Feel free to take a look around my repositories.
+Feel free to take a look around my repositories or contact me on [LinkedIn](https://www.linkedin.com/in/cr4yfish/)

 Important things in my Tech Stack:
 - React